 While the earliest cash registers trace back to shortly after the Civil War, the last few decades have seen a rapid evolution in financial services and business management technologies.
 POS systems can do more today than could have been imagined just 20 years ago.

+What does a POS system do?
 The primary function of a POS system is to process credit and debit card payments, as well as record cash and check payments.
 These systems also track sales and can generate reports to help you better understand trends and peak sales periods.
 In addition, nearly every POS uses your transaction data to help manage your inventory, letting you know when you’re running low.

 Depending on which system you select, you may have access to a number of additional tools.
 For example, your POS system can help you with staff scheduling, online order management, customer engagement including loyalty programs and targeted promotions, and even games.
 While your POS might not be able to control room temperature or play your favorite music (at least, not yet), it can help you be more efficient in nearly every aspect of managing your business.

-Choosing a POS system can have a substantial positive impact on your business.
+Choosing the right POS system can have a substantial positive impact on your business.
 This is why it’s critical to take the time to do your research and determine the factors important to your business.
 Making the right decision when choosing a POS system can positively affect your business in three basic ways:

 Once your POS system is up and running, the management of your business should take less time and be more efficient.
 Saving time on paperwork, accounting, inventory management, and staff scheduling frees you up to focus on growth, strategy, and innovation.
 A powerful POS interface like the Clover Dashboard gives you insights to your business at your fingertips, wherever you are.
 Most modern POS systems are designed to integrate with common applications like payroll.
 And to meet your specific needs (or indulge your whims), some POS providers even have their own app markets.
 Clover, for example, has the Clover App Market with hundreds of apps you can add to help you run all aspects of your business.